nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 MediVault initialises an UpdateStockCommand class when CommandParser identifies the `updatestock` or the `update` keyword in the `stock` mode.

-* MediVault updates medicine stock information when `parameter` and `parameterValues` provided by the user are valid.
+* MediVault checks if `parameters` and `parameterValues` provided by the user are valid.
 * MediVault conducts another validation check on the provided `quantity`,`max_quantity` and `expiry` against the stored medicine stock information.